Skip to content

 The architecture of the parser is bumped by an internal fork of rowan, a library that implements the Green and Red tree pattern.

-The CST (Concrete Syntax Tree) is data structure very similar to AST (Abstract Syntax Tree) that keeps track of all the information of a program, trivia included.
+The CST (Concrete Syntax Tree) is a data structure very similar to an AST (Abstract Syntax Tree) that keeps track of all the information of a program, trivia included.

-Trivia are represented by all that information that are important to a program to run:
+Trivia is represented by all that information that is important to a program to run:

 • spaces